Written For ParentCircle Website new design update

 Diet: Keep the diet simple and nourishing.
 Avoid food that is too heavy and makes the child lethargic.
 Provide small healthy snacks.
 A nourishing mix of dried fruits and nuts is a good and healthy snack.

-Exercise: Physical exercise releases endorphins – the body’s happy hormone.
+Exercise: Physical exercise releases endorphins - the body's happy hormone.
 So, help your child put together a study schedule that leaves adequate time for her to exercise and recharge.
-It will also help her stay focussed in the exam hall.
+It will also help her stay focused in the exam hall.

 Home environment: Put all stress-inducing conversations on the back-burner.
 During exam time, do not reprimand your child for trivial issues like messy rooms or not keeping things in their rightful place.
 The main motive should be to keep the environment at home congenial and conducive for the child to feel relaxed and study.

 Interpersonal relationships: Gently encourage your child to talk about exam nerves.
 For example, his feelings or the way he is preparing to achieve the result he expects.
 One of the most important things to reinforce is that exams are not the end of everything.
 They are just a means to gauge where he stands and work on improving himself further.

 Social life and relationships: To encourage your child to limit his social interactions during the exam season, take the lead by reining in your social life.
 Some of the things you can do are, avoid throwing parties at home or attending get-togethers, keep phone conversations with friends and relatives short, watch TV or listen to music at a low volume.
 Keep yourself busy with something fruitful like household or office tasks to encourage your child to stay focused on his primary responsibility.